james9001/gitea_actions_prometheus_exporter/README.md

 - Install gofumpt: `go install mvdan.cc/gofumpt@latest`
 - Install dlv for local debugging: `go install github.com/go-delve/delve/cmd/dlv@latest`, although personally I wouldn't bother, as the current state of VSCode+Delve is not great (as of 2025-04-05)
 - Run this to exec all the pre-commit hooks on the entire project: `pre-commit run --all-files`
-- Copy `.env.example` to `.env` and configure it with your settings
+- Copy `.env.example` to `.env` and configure it with your settings.
+Having a `.env` file is required, but environment variables will override entries in `.env`.
 - In order for linting to work in VSCode (per the workspace config file), for now, you must copy `~/go/bin/golangci-lint` to `~/go/bin/golangci-lint-v2`

 ### API Endpoints